HCL-CDP-TA/hclcdp-web-sdk-react/README.md

 - `pageName` (string): Name of the page for tracking
 - `pageProperties` (object, optional): Additional page-specific properties

+**Important:** While `CdpPageEvent` can be safely included in server components (it won't cause SSR errors), the actual page tracking only occurs client-side after the component mounts in the browser.
+This is intentional, as page tracking requires browser APIs like cookies, localStorage, and user session data that are only available on the client.

 ### `<CdpProvider>` Component

 Context provider that initializes and manages the CDP SDK.